 More than 600 faculty and practicum/field education supervisors will be provided with either on campus or distance learning, train-the-trainers workshops over three years, disseminating SBIRT practices to a broad range of mental health, social service, and health care organizations and public and Catholic schools in San Antonio, Houston and throughout the nation.
 Further dissemination will occur through faculty presentations to professional groups, onsite trainings for community-based organizations, and through an open access website.

 Training for students will include knowledge-fusion, skills development and application.
 The SBIRT core curriculum will be embedded in required core courses that are completed by students early in their programs and reinforced and expanded in later courses.
-SBIRT implementation will occur in psychology practicum and internship courses or social work field education courses under the supervision of faculty or site supervisors who have completed the SBIRT training.
+SBIRT implementation will occur in social work field education courses under the supervision of faculty or site supervisors who have completed the SBIRT training.

 The OLLU SBIRT program will prepare students to recognize higher-risk alcohol and substance use, prevent escalation to substance abuse, and meet the needs of people with substance abuse issues.
 Doctor of Psychology (PsyD) graduates who receive the training in supervising SBIRT practices will be prepared to contribute to training of staff at their places of employment.
 The impact will be greatest in the San Antonio and Houston regions, though through the online Master of Social Work (MSW) program, we will be training students and field instructors nationally.